 - Reinforce work covered in class by providing further opportunities for the individual pupil

-- To practise or consolidate basic skills and knowledge, especially in Numeracy and Literacy
+- To practise or consolidate basic skills and knowledge, especially in Maths and English

 - Encourage children to develop the responsibility, confidence and self-discipline needed to study independently

 - To prepare Year 6 pupils for the transfer to secondary school.

 - Daily reading